magepages/mpdocs/docs/daily-deal/index.md

 ``Note``:
 *With Configurable & Group product, Daily Deal only supports the simple children products.*
+*Virtual Product, Downloadable Product are supported (in case price and qty are available)*

 ### 2. Configuration
 #### 2.1.
 General